What is it?

 The SM57 features a fairly broad frequency spectrum, which is ideal for guitars; a natural presence boost allows the top end to sparkle without overpowering the overall mix, and the natural cut-off at 15,000 Hz is ideal.
 Typically, any more than that would be cut using EQ in post-production so you’re not losing out on anything by having the cut-off point here.
 Frequencies in the far low-end are attenuated by the mic, so you don’t have to worry about kick drums overpowering the guitar and also won’t need to factor in high-pass filtering at a later stage.

-It’s not all about the SM57’s volume handling capabilities though; when used with acoustic guitars, the SM57 provides a balanced, rich sound which focuses on the harmonics and frequencies you want and rejects anything outside that.
+It’s not all about the SM57’s volume handling capabilities though; when used as an acoustic guitar mic, the SM57 provides a balanced, rich sound which focuses on the harmonics and frequencies you want and rejects anything outside that.
 If you’re worried about tonal character and flavour, you’ll probably want to investigate in multi-mic setups anyway.
 Indeed, one of the more common uses in a studio setting is for the SM57 to buddy up with a condenser mic.
 The SM57 handles the bulk of the volume and the raw sound output, while a decent condenser pitched slightly further back adds extra detail.
 The combination of the dynamic and condenser is an age-old trick that gives the mix engineer a broad palette of tones to choose from.

 There are many reasons why the Shure SM57 remains as popular and ubiquitous now as it ever has done.
 Particularly for guitarists, this rock-solid, versatile and reliable mic is a trustworthy addition to any recording or performance setup and one you’ll never regret investing in.
 For under £/$100, it’s as close to a no-brainer as you’ll ever find in the music technology world.